 How Do We Do It?

-The first month is a big one, but the key takeaway is getting analytics right.
+The key takeaway here is getting analytics right.
 Everything follows from our ability to accurately measure outcomes.

 - Confirm Google Analytics is set up correctly

 - Set up conversion tracking in Google Analytics and import conversion tracking back to Adwords or any other advertising network in use

 - Get Google Tag Manager installed so we can track and measure any imaginable scenario on a website